-where $P^{+/-}$ and $d^{+/-}$ are the polarization and dead layer thickness for the $P^{+/-}$ domains, $P_r$ is the average magnitude of the remnant polarization in the two poled domains and d is the average dead layer thickness.
-For the sake of generality, one can take into account electronic screening (intrinsic or extrinsic relaxations) via a high-frequency dielectric permittivity, but it would still leave a linear relation between remnant polarization and $\Delta\Phi_{F}$, $\Delta$E. P$_\mathrm{z}$/P$_\mathrm{max}$, where P$_\mathrm{z}$ is the measured out-of-plane polarization and P$_\mathrm{max}$ the value for the 70~nm film, is plotted as a function of film thickness in Fig.~\ref{fig:P_PMAX}.
-As can be seen by comparison with Fig.~\ref{fig:XRD_exp}, the drop of polarization between 7 and 5~nm does not result from a decrease in the c/a ratio, contrary to PTO thin films~\cite{lichtensteiger_ferroelectricity_2005}.
+where $P^{+,-}$ and $d^{+,-}$ are the polarization and dead layer thickness for the upward, downward domains; $P_r$ is the average magnitude of the polarization in the two poled domains and d is the average dead layer thickness.
+For the sake of generality, one can take into account electronic screening via a high-frequency dielectric permittivity, but it would still leave a linear relation between polarization and $\Delta\Phi_{F}$, $\Delta$E. P$_\mathrm{z}$/P$_\mathrm{max}$, where P$_\mathrm{z}$ is the measured out-of-plane polarization and P$_\mathrm{max}$ the value for the 70~nm film, is plotted as a function of film thickness in Fig.~\ref{fig:P_PMAX}.
+By comparison with Fig.~\ref{fig:XRD_exp}, the drop of average polarization between 7 and 5~nm does not result from a decrease in the c/a ratio, contrary to PTO thin films~\cite{lichtensteiger_ferroelectricity_2005}.
 Here the c/a ratio increases for thinner films and is constant at 1.054 below 5~nm.
 If there were no polarization then it should be about 1.03.
-However, PTO is almost fully relaxed whereas the BFO is compressively strained.
-Secondly, in BFO the polarization deviates appreciably from the [001] direction and is the macroscopic average of four \texttt{<}111\texttt{>} type distortions.
+However, PTO is almost fully relaxed whereas BFO is compressively strained.
+Secondly, in BFO, the polarization deviates appreciably from the [001] direction and is the macroscopic average of four $\langle 111 \rangle$ type distortions.
 We have therefore generalized the 1D dead layer LGD model of Bratkovsky and Levanyuk~\cite{bratkovsky_abrupt_2000} to the 3D polarization case.
 It gives the following relation for thickness dependence of polarization~\cite{Note1}:

-where h$_\mathrm{eff}$ is the effective thickness below which the (macroscopic) P$_\mathrm{z}$ goes to zero, and A and B are fitting parameters.
+where h$_\mathrm{eff}$ is the effective thickness below which the macroscopic P$_\mathrm{z}$ goes to zero, and A, B are fitting parameters.
 A good fit to the data is obtained with h$_\mathrm{eff}$ = 5.6~nm (see Fig.~\ref{fig:P_PMAX}, red curve), compared with 2.4~nm for PTO.